 - Sit in a calm, dimly lit area, with your eyes closed for at least 10 minutes before the test, to sensitise your retina.

-- The test should be performed in a dimly lit area, free of noise and distraction.
+- The test should be performed in a dimly lit area that is free of noise and distraction.

 - If you happen to not clearly pass the test on the first attempt, you are permitted the best of three attempts on the same day.